dsiufl/www.dsiufl.org-2016/_members/kadagadkai_sudnyana.md

 ---
-Talia is a graduate student in Information Systems and Operations Management.
+Sudnyana is a graduate student in Information Systems and Operations Management.

 Interests:
 <li>Data Analytics</li>